 - Great protein supplement for athletes

 Nutritional yeast contains a lot of protein, so it can be recommended for high-performance athletes, as it helps to improve recovery after exercise.
-Above all, it would be interesting for vegan or vegetarian athletes.
+Therefore, it is perfect for vegan or vegetarian athletes.

 - Strengthens the immune system